 Endoscopic Browlift and Revision Facelift

 For years, caricaturists have understood the link between the emotions and their expressions.
-In the best of animation, emotion is conveyed by simple but easy to understand lines.
+In the best of animation, emotion is conveyed by simple but easy-to-understand lines.

 Much of emotional expression relates to position and shape of the brows.

 Some of this may be helped by the use of Botox, which works by paralyzing the frown muscles and preventing them from pulling the brows down and into a chronic frown.
-It is a little like the treatment of heart disease: experienced plastic surgeon Dr. Gelfant understands that some of his patients are well treated with medicines and others are better off treated by surgery.
+It is a little like the treatment of heart disease: Dr. Gelfant understands that some of his patients are well treated with medicines and others are better off treated by surgery.
 With the brow, some patients may be well treated with botulin injections every 4-6 months whereas others are better off, especially if they are having eyelid surgery or a facelift done simultaneously, to have a brow lift at the same visit.